TnkNick/Instadram/README.md

 Hi, I'm Tinnakorn Pornsontisakul(Tnk).
 This repo is made to practice making web applications according to instagram.
 By taking the homepage of instagram as a model.
-This includes the Header section, Stories section, Post section, Profile section and suggestion section.
+This includes the Header section, Stories section, Post section, Profile section Suggestion section and View all comment section.
 The data is taken from a mock service created using Mountebank.

 # Tech stack